TypeScript Patterns That Come Up More Than You'd Think

 | { status: 'success'; data: UserProfile };

-Now there's no way to have both an error and data simultaneously.
-The status field (the discriminant) tells TypeScript which variant you're dealing with, and inside a switch or if block, the type narrows automatically.
+No way to have both an error and data at the same time.
+The status field (the discriminant) tells TypeScript which variant you're dealing with.
+Inside a switch or if block, the type narrows automatically:

 function renderResponse(response: ApiResponse) {